HitKeep vs Pirsch: Open Source Analytics Alternative

 Section titled “3.
 German-based company with EU-first positioning”Pirsch is developed by a German company (Emvi Software GmbH) and positions strongly for EU data protection.
 If “German company, German servers” is a procurement requirement, Pirsch fits well.

-What HitKeep Does NOT Replace
+What HitKeep Does Not Replace

-Section titled “What HitKeep Does NOT Replace”Be realistic before switching:
+Section titled “What HitKeep Does Not Replace”Be realistic before switching:

 - Pirsch’s polished server-side SDKs (Go, PHP, Node) and proxy-based tracking